mcsc-impact-climate/PepsiCo_NACFE_Analysis/README.md

 [![DOI](https://zenodo.org/badge/747760752.svg)](https://zenodo.org/doi/10.5281/zenodo.13173389)

-# Analysis of PepsiCo Data from the NACFE Trucking Pilot
+# Analysis of PepsiCo Data from the NACFE Run On Less Electric Pilot

 This repo contains some code to extract the following operational parameters for PepsiCo's Tesla Semi pilot in California using data published [here](https://runonless.com/run-on-less-electric-depot-reports/) by NACFE from their 2023 Run On Less pilot:
 * Charging power